grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber fenders that were flat and deflated after being subjected to the underwater pressure.
 He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the fenders until they had been restored to more or less their normal shape.
 Each fender had a long line that he tied off to recessed deck cleats and lowered down between the two subs.

 "Toss a line!" the main in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
 He was wearing tall rubber boots as he ran up the washed deck of the small sub.
 The boots were pulled over leather pants that were originally probably black, but now were cracked and gray at the seams and joints.
-From the left side of his broken leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places, from years of banging against each other like chimes.
+From the left side of his broken leather belt hung a couple of sizes of adjustable wrenches, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
 He wore a faded black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.

 Bastian, still with a cigarette between his lips, threw across a line.
 The sub pilot made it fast to a cleat welded onto the hull of the mini-sub, and then repeated the move at the stern.
 He nimbly leaped across to the hand-holds on the side of the _Prospect_ and climbed up the curving side to the deck.